 Nicolo Conti, A Fifteen Century Traveler In Malabar

-Upon his return from India when he reached Mecca, Conti was forced to convert in order to save his family; and on his arrival in Italy in 1444, he sought absolution from Pope Eugenius IV.
-This was granted on condition that he would truthfully relate his travels to the Pope's secretary Poggio Bracciolini.
-Poggio Bracciolini recorded Conti's travels in Latin in his 'Historia de Varietate Fortunae'.
+Upon his return from India, Conti was compelled to convert to Islam in order to protect his family when he arrived in Mecca.
+When he finally returned to Italy in 1444, he sought absolution from Pope Eugenius IV.
+The Pope granted absolution under the condition that Conti would honestly narrate his journeys to Poggio Bracciolini, the Pope's secretary.
+Bracciolini recorded Conti's voyages in Latin in his 'Historia de Varietate Fortunae'.

 |"Coylang," or Quilon, from 'Gedenkweerdige Brasiliaense Zee en Lantreize ...' by Johan Nieuhof, published by Jacob van Meurs, Amsterdam, 1682|

 Description of Coloen [Quilon/Kollam]

 |View of Cochin on the Malabar Coast of India, Johannes Vinckboons 1662-1663|

 The Travels of Nicolo Conti, in the East, in the Early Part of the Fifteenth Century, as related by Poggio Bracciolini, in his work entitled "Historia de Varietate Fortune" translated by J. Winter Jones, In 'India in the Fifteen Century'